LBOX User Manual

 Understanding Document Sections in LBOX.ini

 Each document section in LBOX.ini files defines how report or document should be processed.
-Currently, it can be saved as text file, or converted to PDF file saved and emailed to a recipient.
+Currently, it can be saved as text file, or converted to PDF or Excel file saved and emailed to a recipient.

 In order to save the report as a text file, simply define one parameter in the section “saveDir”, as shown here.